-Our work with stakeholders will be underpinned by the following core principles.
-That:
+Our work with stakeholders will be underpinned by the principles below.

-- Input from victims/survivors of domestic, family and sexual violence, and their children, is welcome and encouraged;
+- The perspectives of victims/survivors of domestic, family and sexual violence, and their children, are vitally important to our work.

-- ANROWS exercises its independence in the publication and promotion of research findings.
+- ANROWS will exercise its independence in the publication and promotion of research findings.

 Practitioner Engagement Group (PEG)

 The ANROWS Practitioner Engagement Group (PEG) is a network of practice leaders in the field of violence against women and their children.
 The PEG facilitates the translation and exchange of research evidence to practice.

 ANROWS invites and accepts expressions of interest from, members from the specialist women’s services sector, as well as the broader community services sectors.
 All states and territories are represented on the PEG.
 The PEG meets quarterly, via teleconference.